pointsgame/oppai-rs/README.md

 * Fill heuristics database.
 * Use patterns for UCT random games (see [link](http://pasky.or.cz/go/pachi-tr.pdf)).
 * Use patterns for NegaScout best move prediction.
-* Use Zobrist hashes for NegaScout (wait for concurrent hashmap implementation in rust).
 * Complex estimating function for NegaScout (see [link](https://www.gnu.org/software/gnugo/gnugo_13.html#SEC167))
 * MTD(f).
 * Smart time control for UCT (see [link](http://pasky.or.cz/go/pachi-tr.pdf)).